 If the SRS light on your Honda vehicle is on, it’s recommended that you take your vehicle to a Honda dealership or a professional mechanic with expertise in Honda cars as soon as possible.
 They will be able to use specialized tools and equipment to diagnose and repair the problem, ensuring that the airbag system is operating properly and that your vehicle is safe to drive.

-Common problems that can trigger Honda airbag light to come on.
+List of possible problems that can trigger Honda airbag lights to come on.

 - Passenger occupancy sensor.